High-speed rail in Belgium

 Belgium's high-speed rail network provides mostly international connections from Brussels to France, Germany and The Netherlands.
 The high-speed network began with the opening of the HSL 1 to France in 1997, and since then high-speed lines have been extended towards Germany with HSL 2 in 2002, HSL 3 from Liège to the German border in 2009, and HSL 4 from Antwerp to the Dutch border in 2009.

 Services

-Four high-speed train services currently operate in Belgium: Thalys, Eurostar, InterCityExpress (ICE) and TGV.
-All operators stop in Brussels-South railway station, Belgium's largest train station.
-Some services also stop in Liège and Antwerp.
-However, it's not possible to book a ticket on a domestic route between Brussels and one of these cities by Thalys.
-Frequent Belgian IC trains (that run every 15-30min) will do so instead and use the same high-speed lines.
-Eurostar connects Brussels to London St Pancras.
-The German ICE operates between Brussels-South, Liège-Guillemins railway station and Frankfurt (Main) Hauptbahnhof via Köln (Cologne).
-Thalys connects Brussels with Paris (in 1h22), Rotterdam, Amsterdam, Cologne and Düsseldorf.
+Three international high-speed train services currently operate in Belgium: Eurostar, InterCityExpress (ICE) and TGV.
+All operators stop at Brussels-South station, Belgium's largest train station.
+Some services also stop at Liège and Antwerp stations.
+However, these international operators are not allowed to sell tickets between two Belgian cities.
+Instead, passengers must take a Belgian IC train which uses the same high-speed lines.
+Eurostar connects Brussels to Amsterdam, Cologne (Köln), Düsseldorf, London, Paris and Rotterdam.
+The German ICE operates between Brussels and Frankfurt via Cologne (Köln).
+The French TGV operates direct services from Brussels to Nantes, Marseilles, Perpignan, Rennes and Strasbourg, serving over 25 stations along the routes.